collapsed-stacks/startups/questions/1896/saas-and-volume-discount.md

 - tagged: `pricing`, `saas`, `discounts`
 - score: 2

-<p>How is the typical way to present volume discount to SaaS offering for large accounts ?</p>
+How is the typical way to present volume discount to SaaS offering for large accounts ?

-<p>If the standard prices are for example $50/seat/month.
+If the standard prices are for example $50/seat/month.
 Should we define an extra segment starting with a fixed minimum quantity (eg: 35 units) that will be proposed with a lower price (eg : $40) ?
-In this case, is it ok that at the limit it presents a contradiction : 34 x $50 > 35 x $40 ?</p>
+In this case, is it ok that at the limit it presents a contradiction : 34 x $50 > 35 x $40 ?

 ## Answer 3917